ABOUT STIs

 How is it treated?

-Primary infection – If you have genital herpes for the first time, see your GP or visit your local GUM clinic.
-They may prescribe antiviral tablets which you will need to take a course of.
+Primary infection – If you have genital herpes for the first time, see your GP or visit your local sexual health clinic.
+They may prescribe a course of antiviral tablets.

 Recurrent outbreaks – You should visit your sexual health clinic if you have been diagnosed with genital herpes before and are experiencing a recurrent outbreak.
 If the symptoms are mild, they may suggest things you can do at home to help ease your symptoms without the need for treatment.